Pet Boarding Business Valuation

 Pet Boarding & Kennel Business Valuation Calculator & Exit Planning Built for Pet Care Facility Owners

-Pet boarding facilities with diversified services and strong occupancy rates trade at 4x-7x EBITDA.
-YourExitValue tracks the occupancy, service mix, and facility metrics buyers use to price acquisitions.
+Pet boarding kennels with high occupancy and service diversification trade at 2.5x-4.5x SDE and 4.0x-7.0x EBITDA.
+YourExitValue tracks occupancy rates, service mix, facility quality, repeat customer retention, and staff reliability that buyers use to price acquisitions.

 Free Pet Boarding Valuation Calculator